Mohs Surgery for Skin Cancer

-What is Mohs surgery?
+What is Mohs Surgery?

-Mohs surgery is a procedural treatment for skin cancers.
-A dermatologist specially trained in Mohs surgery and histopathology can perform this type of skin cancer treatment.
-With this technique, the skin cancer lesion is surgically removed, and then the tissue is processed and put on a slide that the doctor can examine under the microscope.
-If there are cancer cells remaining, another layer of tissue is removed and the process repeats until there are no remaining cancer cells.
-The surgical site is then closed using appropriate suturing reconstruction.
-This Mohs surgery technique ensures complete removal of skin cancer while also removing the least amount of non-cancerous tissue.
+The procedure is usually done in stages, all in one visit, while the patient waits between each stage.
+First, the skin cancer lesion is surgically removed and the tissue is processed and placed on a slide that the doctor examines under a microscope.
+If there are cancer cells remaining, the surgeon knows the exact area where they are and removes another layer of tissue.
+This process repeats until there are no cancer cells remaining.
+At the end of the procedure, the surgical site is closed using appropriate suturing (stitching) reconstruction.
+Mohs surgery ensures complete removal of skin cancer while also removing the least amount of non-cancerous tissue.

-What are the advantages of Mohs surgery?
+What are the Advantages of Mohs Surgery?

 - located on or in close proximity to the nose, eyelids, lips, ears, scalp, hands, or feet

-- that have aggressive pathology on the biopsy
+- showing aggressive pathology on the biopsy

-- that are rapidly growing
+- rapidly growing

-- that cannot be clearly defined
+- not clearly defined

 If Mohs surgery sounds like the right treatment for you, contact us to schedule an appointment.
 We’ll discuss any existing health conditions you may have and explain what you can expect from the moment you walk into our office until your surgery is complete.